 The safety of our staff and students is our primary concern.

-- We will not allow normal visitation to our campuses. - Volunteers are not allowed. - Only diocesan scheduled workers are allowed on campus during preparation.
+- We will not allow normal visitation to our campuses until our reopen date. - Volunteers are not allowed. - Only diocesan scheduled workers are allowed on campus during preparation for reopen.

 Once school reopens: